 Background:While coagulation and fibrinolytic activity are rarely evaluated, infectious illnesses are the main focus of blood donor screening.
 Subclinical anomalies in hemostatic indicators could affect transfusion results and present unnoticed dangers to donor health.

-Aim and Objectives:Using key hemostatic indicators, including platelet count, prothrombin time (PT), activated partial thromboplastin time (aPTT), international normalized ratio (INR), fibrinogen, and D-dimer levels, this study sought to ascertain the prevalence of coagulation and fibrinolytic abnormalities among voluntary blood donors at the University College Hospital (UCH), Ibadan, Nigeria.
+Aim and Objectives:Using key hemostatic indicators,that include including platelet count, prothrombin time (PT), activated partial thromboplastin time (aPTT), international normalized ratio (INR), fibrinogen, and D-dimer levels, this study sought to ascertain the prevalence of coagulation and fibrinolytic abnormalities among voluntary blood donors at the University College Hospital (UCH), Ibadan, Nigeria.

 Materials and Methods:One hundred and eighty voluntary, unpaid donors who satisfied the eligibility requirements participated in a cross-sectional analytical study.
 Trisodium citrate and EDTA tubes were used to collect blood samples for examination.
 An automated Sysmex analyzer was used to do CBC and platelet counts; a coagulometer was used to evaluate PT, aPTT, and INR; and an ELISA was used to quantify fibrinogen and D-dimer.
-SPSS v26 was used to process the data, and the results were displayed as mean ± S.E.M., percentages, and frequencies.
+SPSS version 26 was used to process the data, and the results were displayed in tables and…. as mean ± S.E.M., percentages, and frequencies.

 Results: Platelet count (79.4%), fibrinogen (92.8%), PT (62.8%), INR (62.8%), aPTT (80.0%), and D-dimer (93.9%) were all within normal ranges for most donors.
 The mean values were D-dimer 639.2 ± 23.77 ng/mL, platelet 191.1 ± 5.38 ×10⁹/L, fibrinogen 345.3 ± 32.43 mg/dL, PT 13.91 ± 0.04 s, INR 1.08 ± 0.09, and aPTT 34.70 ± 0.33 s.
 In a small subset, abnormal results included low fibrinogen (2.8%), increased D-dimer (2.8%), prolonged aPTT (11.7%), and shortened PT (35.0%), which indicated mild hypercoagulable or hypocoagulable conditions.